hjoliver/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

 .. ifnotslides::

-   In ISO8601, durations are prefixed with a ``P`` (for "period") and are written with a character following each unit:
+   ISO8601 durations are prefixed with a ``P`` (for "period") and special characters following each unit:

 * ``Y`` for year.
 * ``M`` for month.